Boot a virtual machine from ISO image file

 ISO image file is an archive file format which contains an exact copy of all the contents available on a disc.
 It is similar to a .ZIP file but without file compression.
 When you create a virtual machine, it’s easy to install the operating system by connecting to ISO image file.
-So this article will describe how to boot a virtual machine from ISO in Hyper-V and VMware Workstation.
-Meanwhile it offers you solutions of unable booting VM from ISO.
+So this article will describe how to boot VM from ISO in Hyper-V and VMware Workstation.
+Meanwhile, it offers you solutions of unable booting VM from ISO.

 How to boot Hyper-V VM from ISO